tc60045/scoutbook_parsing/README.md

 # scoutbook_parsing
-Tools for parsing the output of Scoutbook reports for use in analysis and reporting All of the tools here are intended to give you faster answers and usable data from Scoutbook reports that you generate for your troop.
+Tools for parsing the output of Scoutbook reports for use in analysis and reporting.

+All of the tools here are intended to give you faster answers and usable data from Scoutbook reports that you generate for your troop.
 Instructions on how to create a report can be found on these threads:
 - MeritBadge-data-dump: https://www.reddit.com/r/BSA/comments/15t2s5e/more_advancement_chair_tools_mbs_earned_since/